north bay trumpet

 (every two months-as a part of a complete horn cleaning)

-- Disassemble the valve(s) as follows:
+- Disassemble the piston(s) as follows:

 - Remove the finger button.